 5 ways to test-drive the liveaboard lifestyle

-If you search “boats + your city of choice” in Airbnb you’ll find plenty of options for sleep aboard boat rentals.
+If you search Boatsetter you’ll find plenty of options for sleep aboard boat rentals.
 If you live in a smaller city you may have to travel to a larger city to find boat accommodation.
-Generally speaking you’ll be limited to sleeping/living on the boat, though some owners might offer to take you out sailing for an additional charge.
+You can even hire a captain to take you out sailing for an additional charge.

 2. Charter a boat for your next vacation